syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ### Custom PaletteBrushes

-[SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) provides support to define own brushes for the chart with preferred order by using the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_PaletteBrushes) property, as shown in the following code example.
+[SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) supports defining own brushes for the chart with preferred order by using the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html#Syncfusion_UI_Xaml_Charts_SfCartesianChart_PaletteBrushes) property, as shown in the following code example.

 ## Applying PaletteBrushes for Series

-Cartesian chart provides support to set the palette to series for applying predefined brushes to the segment.
+The Cartesian chart supports setting the palette to series for applying predefined brushes to the segment.
 The following code example shows you how to set the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_PaletteBrushes) for the series.

 {% tabs %}